Vivado Accelerator Flow

 PetaLinux BSP Alignment

-Step 2 - Generate a new custom PL design using Vivado
+Step 2 - Generate a New Custom PL Design Using Vivado

-This flows starts with Vivado board files containing information on K26, K24, KV260 CC, KR260 CC, KD240.
+This flows starts with Vivado board files containing information on K26, K24, KV260 CC, KR260 CC, and KD240.
 The K26/K24 SOM is supported in Vivado with board files that automate the configuration of the SOM based peripherals.
-These board files are available in Vivado’s board list in “Create Project” wizard.
+These board files are available in Vivado’s board list in the “Create Project” wizard.

 Details of how to generate a Vivado design from board file can be found here.

-Vivado Starter Project in BSP
+Vivado Starter Project in the Vivado Example Project

-Generate .bit.bin and .xsa file
+Generate the .bit.bin and .xsa Files

 Board Files